perryizgr8/Win10_BrightnessSlider/README.md

 * if slider working. but suddenly (you plug/unplug monitor/MirrorScreen in any way) then screen act up weird for second. you CAN get error while trying to change birghtness, you gotta press "Detect monitor".

-* if it doesn't work:

-  a) try install/update your graphic driver
-  b) try enable ddci on monitor

 #### ChangeLog